UNA-Development/chatbot-microservice/README.md

 ## Widget Integration

-Your lead dev can integrate the widget by adding these lines to the website:
+You can integrate the widget by adding these lines to the website:

 ### For RX4 Miracles (rx4miracles.org):